jshiriyev/jshiriyev/README.md

 A professional engaged at the intersection of industry and academia, currently serving as a **Field Development Lead at SOCAR Upstream** while also teaching at **Baku Higher Oil School**.

 My work focuses on practical solutions in the oil and gas industry.
-I develop methodologies, tools, and workflows that help enhance reservoir management, production forecasting, and formation evaluation.
+I develop methodologies, tools, and workflows to maximize upstream performance in the oil and gas industry.
 My academic contributions include courses on:

 - **Formation Evaluation**
 - **Advanced Fluid Mechanics and Modeling**